Back to prior page Go to next page

 SON OF THE RENEGADE (1952) from the Internet Archive: https://archive.org/details/son_of_the_renegade

-I KILLED WILD BILL HICKOK is a Wheeler Company production and is generally listed as a 1956 release.
-However, the end credits show a 1954 copyright date.
-And watch the first minute or two of the film - a trains runs from right to left on the screen.
-But they got the (stock) footage reversed and you can see that the Denver and Rio Grande name on the steam locomotive is reversed.
+I KILLED WILD BILL HICKOK is a Wheeler Company production and listed as a 1956 release.
+However, the end credits show a 1954 date.
+Is a poor quality oater and Carpenter's last starrer.
+Watch the first minute or two of the film - a train runs from right to left on the screen.
+But they got the (stock) footage reversed and you can see the DENVER & RIO GRANDE lettering on the steam locomotive is reversed.
+Thus, the DENVER & RIO GRANDE name appears as DENVER & RIO GRANDE.
+Screen capture below.
+Carpenter and his film editor must have been asleep.

 Boyd Magers Western Clippings website has more on Carpenter's starring films: http://www.westernclippings.com/westernsof/johnnycarpenter_westernsof.shtml